 Inserting a new vehicle into traffic requires sufficient space.
 Here, we propose monitoring the time headway at the standby location of the JAD vehicle.
 When a specified condition is satisfied, we assume that it is feasible for the JAD vehicle to merge into traffic.

 In the police-car swerving scenario, the police officer is expected to identify an appropriate gap for merging.
-If merging from an on-ramp, the overall process would be as natural as typical daily freeway merging behavior.
-With the siren activated, the required gap may be even smaller than that under normal conditions.
+If merging from an on-ramp, the overall process is similar to typical freeway merging behavior in daily traffic.
+With the siren activated, the required gap may be even smaller than under normal conditions.

 In this study, we assume that a JAD vehicle can merge into traffic when the time headway exceeds 3~s.
-In simulation, we also tested smaller thresholds, such as 2~s, and found that they do not significantly disturb traffic.
-One reason is that, at point $A$, the JAD vehicle can merge at a relatively high speed (such as merging from an on-ramp), close to the prevailing traffic speed or the speed of the potential leading vehicle.
+In simulations, we also tested smaller thresholds, such as 2~s, and found that they do not significantly disturb traffic.
+One reason is that, at point $A$, the JAD vehicle can merge at a relatively high speed (e.g., when merging from an on-ramp), close to the prevailing traffic speed or the speed of the potential leading vehicle.